 Welcome to the Notre Dame Website on Religion across the Disciplines, which supports a series of programs to promote the integration of religious thought into various disciplines.
 The projects have been made possible by a $657,000 grant from the Andrew W. Mellon Foundation.

-The funding will support working groups composed of members of our faculty and academics from the most distinguished research universities; they will examine and report on how religious knowledge can be integrated into the study and teaching of their academic disciplines.
-We also have funding to recruit and support high-caliber graduate students at Notre Dame who work on religious themes in a variety of disciplines in ways that are likely to foster such integration in the future.
+The funding supported working groups composed of members of our faculty and academics from the most distinguished research universities; they examined and reported on how religious knowledge can be integrated into the study and teaching of their academic disciplines.
+Additional funding has been dedicated to the recruitment and support of high-caliber graduate students at Notre Dame who work on religious themes in a variety of disciplines in ways that are likely to foster such integration in the future.

 The study of religious thought and its integration into core disciplines represents a significant challenge for the humanities today.
 The University of Notre Dame is uniquely positioned to bring together an array of scholars from various institutions to chart a course that will help advance this dimension of the humanities, both substantively and programmatically.
 Notre Dame is no less uniquely positioned to play a leadership role in educating the next generation of scholars who can integrate religious thought into our understanding of the past, the present, and the future and do so from a variety of disciplinary perspectives.